raquo/scala-dom-types/README.md

 Of course, your API doesn't need to look anything like this, that's just an example. _Scala DOM Types_ doesn't actually provide the `Tag.apply` and `:=` methods that you'd need to make this example work.
 If you do in fact want similar syntax, consider using [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) or some of its classes (it's also very extensible and reusable).

-You also don't need to be writing a whole library to make use of _Scala DOM Types_, you can use it instead to make your application code more type-safe.
+You also don't need to be writing a whole library to benefit from _Scala DOM Types_, you can use it instead to make your application code more type-safe.
 For example, your imaginary method

 ```scala
 getProperty(element: dom.Element, propName: String, propValue: Any)